 Teachers use the Teacher Assessment Framework at the end of Key Stage 1 to help make teacher assessment judgements for each child.

-The assessment system has been set up using the guidelines as set out in the document ‘Final Report of the Commission on Assessment without Levels – September 2015’ and the guidelines set out by NAHT. (links for the above documents are below)
+The assessment system has been set up using the guidelines as set out in the document ‘Final Report of the Commission on Assessment without Levels – September 2015’ and the guidelines set out by NAHT. (links for these documents are below)

 Year 1 Phonics Screening Check